Alabama Food Assistance Program

 What is the food assistance for seniors in Alabama?

-If everyone in your household is age 60 or older, and no one is working, you can apply for benefits through the Alabama Elderly Simplified Application Project (AESAP).
+If everyone in your household is age 60 or older, and no one is working, you can apply for food assistance through the Alabama Elderly Simplified Application Project (AESAP).

-Specifically, ESAP uses a simplified application, waives the recertification interview requirement, and extends the certification period to 36 months.
+ESAP uses a simplified application under which eligible households are not required to complete a recertification interview and receive an extended certification period of up to 36 months.

 For more information about AESAP, or to request a simplified application for seniors or people with disabilities, call (800) 438-2958.